 The noble vegetarian chef, was born in 1956 at La Guerche-de-Bretagne, France.
 He was perfected at Le Lion d’Or in Liffré from 1971 to 1975 under the Michelin-starred Breton Chef Michel Kéréver – fundamentals in classic cuisine.
 He then entered La Chaumière under triple Michelin Star-holder Gaston Boyer, a culinary classicist.
 Before owning his very own three-star restaurant, he joined as a member of a small kitchen team at L’Archestrate, led by Alain Senderens.
 He started his career at Duc d’Enghien, where he perfected his carpaccio of langoustines with caviar, receiving two Michelin stars at the age of 26, and another two at Carlton of Brussels.

 In 1986, he opened his own L’Arpège which were given three Michelin stars in 1987, 1988 and 1996.
 Since 2001, Passard revolutionized the cuisine world by shifting from red meats to vegetables.
-He was once the divine of tender slow-cooked meats, but now the ambassador of vegetarian cuisine, feeling that he had learnt everything he could from meat.
-He also patented “Bouquet de roses” apple tart, which honours the flower and the fruit.
-As the son of musician, he also plays saxophone.
+He was once the divine of tender slow-cooked meats, but now the ambassador of vegetarian cuisine, feeling that he had learned everything he could from meat.
+He also patented “Bouquet de roses” apple tart, which honors the flower and the fruit.
+As the son of a musician, he also plays the saxophone.
 This visionary chef undeniably is the top best chef in the world.

 2. Martin Berasategui – Restaurant Martin Berasategui (Lasarte Oria, Espagne)

 He holds eight Michelin Stars, the most Michelin Stars more than any other Spanish chef.
 He is also the one and only chef owning two 3-star restaurants in Spain, one in the Basque Country (2002) and the other one in Barcelona (2017).